dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 # Establish a CSV for the sake of this example
 write.csv(mtcars, "mtcars.csv")

-# Summarize the dataset in DuckDB to avoid reading the entire CSV into R's memory
+# Summarize the dataset in DataMiner to avoid reading the entire CSV into R's memory
 tbl(con, "mtcars.csv") |>
   group_by(cyl) |>
   summarise(across(disp:wt, .fns = mean)) |>